How to gain executive support for measuring cyber risk

 Choosing controls to reduce risk effectively

-She gives the example of a US healthcare group that has acquired multiple smaller provider practices and is developing an integration strategy to optimise productivity, patient wellbeing and running costs.
+She gives the example of a US healthcare group that has acquired multiple smaller provider practices and is developing an integration strategy to optimize productivity, patient wellbeing and running costs.

 Jacqueline was able to demonstrate how, by understanding risk in financial terms, the healthcare group was able to see that choosing one control over another would reduce risk by $2 for every $1 spent.